abnndn/SolidityStarter/Readme.md

 `truffle compile` to compile solidity code.

-`truffle migrate` to deploy the compiled code to local blockchain network.
+`truffle migrate (--reset)` to deploy the compiled code to local blockchain network.

 `truffle console` to access blockchain network.